AlanMaxwell/iOS_interview_questions/README.md

-## 1. Give me a short brief about yourself
-I'm a software developer with N years of experience.
-For iOS I made some projects that included BLE, SwiftUI, network protocols (if you used them), etc.

-## 2. Can you describe some of your projects and your role in these projects?
+#Technical

-## 3. What frameworks you used in your iOS projects?
+## 1. What frameworks you used in your iOS projects?
 You can specify frameworks like:
 UIKit, SwiftUI, Combine, AVFramework, PushNotification, CallKit, GCD, AsyncSocket, Core Bluetooth, etc.

-## 4. How the Optional is implemented in Swift?
+## 2. How the Optional is implemented in Swift?
 ```
 enum Optional<Wrapped>
 {